 Good geography teaching encompasses all five themes of geography: location, place, human-environment interaction, movement, and region.
-Location refers to the absolute and relative locations of a specific point or place.
-The place theme refers to the physical and human characteristics of a place.
+Location refers to physical and absolute and relative locations or a specific point or place.
+The place theme refers to the human characteristics of a place.
 Human-environment interaction describes how humans affect their surroundings and how the environment affects the people who live there.
 Movement describes how and why people, goods, and ideas move between different places.
 The region theme examines how places are grouped into different regions.
-Regions can be divided based on a variety of factors, including physical characteristics, cultures, weather, and political factors.
+Regions can be divided based on a variety of factors, including physical characteristics, cultures, weather, political factors, and many others.